 Q. Why do my taxes change from year to year?

-A. Annually, property taxes may change from year to year for the following reasons.
+A. Property taxes may change from year to year for the following reasons.

 2. The property assessment of your property (market value) has changed more or less than the average from last year’s assessment.